chef/chef-server/docs-chef-io/content/server/auth.md

 ExecuteUserChoice()
 ```

-Another way Ruby can be used with Chef Infra Server API is to get
+Another way Ruby can be used with the Chef Infra Server API is to get
 objects from Chef Infra Server, and then interact with the returned
 data using Ruby methods.
-Whenever possible, Chef Infra Server API
+Whenever possible, the Chef Infra Server API
-will return an object of the relevant type.
+returns an object of the relevant type.
 The returned object is then
 available to be called by other methods.
 For example, the `api.get`
 method can be used to return a node named `foobar`, and then `.destroy`
 can be used to delete that node: